 Like some of its digital bank competitors, Pelikin offer a free prepaid card that is connected to their app, but where this fintech is different is that it’s primary focus is changing the way people manage their money while travelling.

-Their travel money card is particularly noteworthy as it can hold up to five currencies (AUD, EUR, GDP, NZD and USD) at the same time and can be used in over 200 countries worldwide.
+Their travel money card is particularly noteworthy as there are currently 21 currencies available to use at more than 100 million Visa merchants worldwide.
 Users can easily swap between currencies and allocate which currency they want to use instantly - all within the Pelikin app.
+Worried your card has gone astray?
+Simply go into the app and freeze it to prevent unauthorised spending.

-To use the card, Pelikin users can simply transfer Australian dollars onto the app from their regular bank account and funds can be accessed on the card on the same or next day.
+To use the card, Pelikin users can simply transfer Australian dollars onto the app from their regular bank account and funds can be accessed on the card.
+Transfers from all major banks will be available instantly.
 You can convert your Aussie dollars within the app and use whichever currency you need with the card.
 Keep in mind that any money from foreign banks will be rejected by Pelikin and sent back.

 Pelikin Travel Insurance